 Country of origin

-FedUni has become a new home for Truong Phung, who arrived in 2012 as a postgraduate student and is now a lecturer in Mechanical Engineering awaiting the assessment of his PhD.
+Federation University has become a new home for Dr Truong Phung, who arrived in 2012 to do a Masters, went on to complete a PhD and is now a lecturer in Mechanical Engineering in our School of Engineering, Information Technology and Physical Sciences.

 When Truong finished his Masters, one of his lecturers, Professor Ibrahim Sultan, encouraged him to take on a PhD.
 Ibrahim had previously conducted significant research into the design and application of the limaçon expander, a form of technology that enables improved efficiency in power production by recovering wasted heat and reconverting it into mechanical energy.
 Truong’s project would be to develop a new type of limaçon expander to maximise thermodynamic performance.